 The inspiration for me can be anything, from insects like the praying mantis, to fish, birds ,the weather and the landscape.

+'The time it takes to make each piece differs from figure to figure.
 'The quickest would probably be a Koi carp, but even that takes me around one hour to fold.
+'On the other hand for things like the praying mantis I took 20 hours of solid folding.

 'But designing the models is what takes quite some time usually.
 That can be anywhere from a day to six months of off and on work.